tfry-git/ergometrino/README.md

 display has a driver.

 ## Ergometer connection
 Your ergometer will probably have some sort of reed switch or Hall switch sensor for sensing revolutions of the fly wheel or the pedals.
-Chances are your can plug right into that.
+Chances are you can plug right into that.
 Connect between Gnd and Pin D2 (by default) of your Arduino.
 If you cannot find an existing interface, just attach a magnet to the pedals, and a reed switch at a point where the magnet will pass.